Deborah Kampmeier: Films

 Kampmeier made her first feature film Virgin (2003), starring Elisabeth Moss and Robin Wright Penn, on a budget of $65,000.
 The film picked up awards at the Hamptons Film Festival, Sedona Film Festival, Santa Fe Film Festival, and Female Eye Film Festival.
 The film earned two nominations at the 19th Independent Spirit Awards, the John Cassavetes Award for Kampmeier and Best Female Lead for Moss.

 Her second feature film, Hounddog (2007), starring Dakota Fanning and Piper Laurie, debuted at the 2007 Sundance Film Festival, where it was nominated for the Grand Jury Prize.
 The film was met with significant controversy due to a rape scene featuring a then twelve-year-old Fanning.
 This sequence caused film critics and activists to condemn the film, with many deeming it "child abuse".
 Bill Donohue, president of the Catholic League for Religious and Civil Rights, called for a federal investigation against Kampmeier, with Donohue stating that the film was breaking anti-pornography laws and that Fanning was being exploited.

 Sundance Film Festival organizer, Geoffrey Gilmore, praised Kampmeier for trying to cover "challenging material".
 Kampmeier responded to the criticism by explaining that Fanning and the two other child actors in the film, Cody Hanford and Isabelle Fuhrman, were only acting and decried the attacks against "my mother, my agent ... my teacher, who were all on the set that day" by critics.
 Fanning herself stated, "I'm not going through anything like that, it's just my character.
 It's just another scene and wasn't any different from anything else I've done" and said that the controversy was "blown out of proportion".

 Kampmeier released her third feature film, Split (2016), which premiered at the Sarasota Film Festival.
 The film follows a young actress who is split from her full self when she falls in love with a mask-maker and the relationship takes on dark subtleties.
 It stars Amy Ferguson, Morgan Spector, and Kampmeier's daughter, Sophia Oppenheim, in her film debut.
 Indie Outlook described the film as "an arrestingly raw howl of fury at the global stigmatization of female sexuality.

+In 2026, it was announced that Kampmeier is writing and directing a drama film titled Holy Whore.
+Filming is slated to begin in Mexico over the summer.